onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

             - subnet: { get_param: oam_subnet_id }

-*Example: One Cloud Assigned IPv4 address and one Cloud Assigned IPv6 address assigned to a network that has at least one IPv4 subnet and one IPv6 subnet*
+*Example: One Cloud Assigned IPv4 address and one Cloud Assigned IPv6 address assigned to an ONAP external network that has at least one IPv4 subnet and one IPv6 subnet*

 In this example, the ``{network-role}`` has been defined as ``oam`` to represent an oam network and the ``{vm-type}`` has been defined as